johnalison/obsidian-notes/Journal/23 October 2024 Wednesday.md

 - setting up master
 - submit jobs to average over the kFolds
 - copied to LPC (with `python/analysis/copy_from_PSC.py`)
-- make all input hists
+- made all input hists
+- did the conversions

 Signed response for 5391 will ask for $125k off